How writing adult video scripts for women made me a better lover of men

 On the contrary, many gay porn studios today embrace the aesthetic of reality TV; porn actors now push their stage name and Onlyfans site rather than a character.
 In an omnipotent social media era of influencers and media personalities, performers getting together to have sex is porn’s version of Instagram’s “collab.”

-On the other hand, none of this is groundbreaking.
+None of this is groundbreaking.
 Gay men have been having sex like this since the invention of hotlines and public parks.
 The ability to skip straight to the action garnered Grindr millions of users and paying subscribers.
 But in embracing technology’s power to facilitate interactions with playmates, we’ve absolved ourselves from IRL conversation altogether.
 Nowadays, you’re lucky to be even asked your name.

 But through my script-writing, I learned the sensuality of communicating.
 As a writer, I always understood the power of words and how to weaponize them in all aspects of life.
 However, my dating life as a modern gay man made it easy to forget how it can enhance mutual attraction.
 As I created faux scenarios of people meeting, falling in lust, and f*=king, I turned myself on writing these scrips.
 Grace wanted engaging, creative content and the best kind of dirty.